mark8769/WordCounterGui/README.md

 For this project we will have 7 files, following (Model View Controller) model

-1. MainDriver.java
+1. MainDriver.java - Main entry point of program.
-2. FileFunctions.java
+2. FileFunctions.java - Functions to pull the information needed for the gui.
-3. Gui.java
+3. Gui.java - Gui build
-4. EventController.java
+4. EventController.java - Handles button clicks from gui.
-4. SDD.docx
+5. .gitignore
-5. SDD.pdf
+6. test.txt - Starter file to play around with.
-6. .gitignore
+7. booklong.txt - A longer text file to analyze.

 # **How to use**